os-migrate/os-migrate/docs/src/user/walkthrough.rst

 Conversion host deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The conversion host deployment playbook creates the instances, installs
+The conversion host deployment playbook creates the servers, installs
 additional required packages, and authorizes the destination conversion
 host to connect to the source conversion host for the actual data
 transfer.